 Personal safety wearables are needed now more than ever.
 According to a November report by the World Health Organization, one in three women have experienced sexual or physical violence.
 What if pepper spray, calling 911 or screaming for help doesn't cut it?
 That's where personal safety wearables not only step in, but have to step up.

-It makes sense considering a well designed wearable is the perfect form a personal safety device can take.
-Rather than the buttons from the 90s, the device can be stylish and discreet while remaining 100% functional.
-If it's a watch, pendant or ring, chances are you'll also have it on you most of the time meaning potentially dangerous situations can either be avoided or alleviated with the quick press of a button.
+While safety wearables are nothing new, they are still on the rise.
+If it's a watch, pendant or ring, chances are you'll also have it on you most of the time, meaning potentially dangerous situations could be avoided or alleviated with the quick press of a button.

 The Nimb wearable is a smart ring that tracks your location and can send an alert to friends, families and emergency services if the user feels threatened.
 Once activated, the ring uses your smartphone to send a distress signal to preset contacts.
 It can even alert Nimb community users if they are within 300 yards and have the companion app.

 From $249, nimb.com